-Case study: Teufelsberg | Berlin, Germany
+Case Study: Teufelsberg | Berlin, Germany

 Teufelsberg, or Devil’s Mountain, stands as a prominent artificial hill in Berlin (former West Berlin), Germany.